Akio-42/Voron/mods/z_belt_cover/README.md

 ## Things to consider during installation
 > The modified z belt covers are thicker than the originals.
 You may have to move up your z-rails, if you installed them flush to the top of the original covers.

 > Make sure to constrain the cable you are routing through to the bottom, so it does not interfere with the z-belts.
-Use a zip tie or tape to hold the cable securely in position.
+Use a zip tie or tape to hold the cable securely in position / away from your z-belts.
 ## Pictures
 ![z belt cover 2.2 top](img/z_belt_cover_mod_v22_img_0.png)
 *2.2 version - top*